anhlefebvre/anhlefebvre.github.io/index.md

 ---

 ## Interests
-- Chess + languages for daily memory "gym".
+- Chess + learning languages for daily memory "gym".
-- Weekdays: neuroscience; weekends: mycology (fancy word for *mushroom*).
+- Weekdays: neuroscience; weekends: mycology (🍄‍🟫).
-- Personal assistant to two mischievous cats, Réglisse and Chopin, and any cats I've met on the street.
+- Personal assistant to two mischievous cats, Lord Réglisse and Lord Chopin, and any cats I've met on the street.